Movies Database

 import androidx.lifecycle.compose.collectAsStateWithLifecycle

-import com.androidbyexample.movie.MovieViewModel
+import com.androidbyexample.compose.movies.MovieViewModel

 import kotlinx.coroutines.Dispatchers